Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Frequently asked questions

-To pass the BFI cultural test, complete an online application form for each animation programme for which you want to claim ATR.
-If the animation programme is intended as a series, you can make one application to cover all episodes within the series.
-The BFI will assess your application and award points based on the cultural content of the animation programme, its cultural contribution, its cultural hubs, and its cultural practitioners.
-To pass the test, each amination programme must score at least 16 out of 31 points.
+To pass the BFI cultural test, complete an online application form for each production for which you want to claim ATR.
+BFI will assess your application and award points based on the cultural content of the production, its cultural contribution, its cultural hubs, and its cultural practitioners.

 The Accountant's Report is required when an application claims points in Section C and/or Section D.